KhizarSa/metered-messaging-frontend/README.md

 ### Configuration

-Before running the application, configure your Stripe public key for payment integration:
+Before running the application:

+1. In ./src/components/Message.jsx at the top in socket enter your server url and port if local.
-1. Open the ./src/context/credentialsState.jsx file.
+2. Open the ./src/context/credentialsState.jsx file.
-2. Locate the createCheckout function.
+3. Locate the createCheckout function.
-3. Replace the placeholder with your Stripe public key.
+4. Replace the placeholder with your Stripe public key.

 ```
 async function createCheckout(priceId) {